PSainz/Prueba-Tecnica-managers-castings-app/README.md

 -Backend: cors, mongoose, mongodb, node, nodemon.
 -Frontend: auth0(sign in), material-ui(for the ui), Redux for managing the state, axios(api calls),...

-For running the app go to manage/castings/app/client and run npm start & go to manage/castings/app/client/server and run npm start

-(Build in less than 3 days, needs a lot of work hehehe)
+For running the app go to manage/castings/app/client and run npm i and after npm start Or checj it directly in netlify! 😉 (Build in less than 3 days, needs a lot of work hehehe)

 Enjoy!